 - Kosher salt and freshly ground black pepper to taste

 - pizza sauce for dipping!

 - Preheat oven to 425 degrees.

-- Line a sheet pan with foil for easy cleanup.
-Coat a stailess steel rack with nonstick spray and place inside the baking sheet.
+Line a sheet pan with foil for easy cleanup.
+Coat a stainless steel rack with nonstick spray and place inside the baking sheet.